pegjs/pegjs/README.md

 `offset` property contains an offset as a zero-based index and `line` and `column` properties contain a line and a column as one-based indices.

+Line and column are somewhat expensive to compute, so if you just need the offset, there are also functions `offset` and `offsetEnd` that return the start and end offset.

 The code inside the predicate can also access options passed to the parser using the `options` variable.